THUNKS for Mortals

 IMPORTANT: The dramatic increase of speed in the SCAN example has nothing to do with delayed evaluation, and everything to do with creating and using an array of thunks to do more efficient lookups! 🤯

-I used AI to help me come up with another example of the "array of different sizes" and I like this example because it demonstrates a few interesting concepts.
+I used AI to help me come up with another example of the "array of different sizes" and I like this example because it reminds us to consider WHEN and HOW MANY TIMES to evaluate a thunk.
+Should we wrap a FILTER expression as a thunk or should we evaluate the FILTER expression first and wrap the result as a thunk?

 The following data set represents a table named Orders with a Category and an Amount column.